-Select Option 2 - Pick your rope and enter the length of the first tail.
-This will be the length from bearing edge to bearing edge
+- Option 2 - Pick a rope, a colour, and enter the length required for the first tail - This will be the length from bearing edge to bearing edge

 - Option 6 - Pick the matching rope and enter the length of the second tail - This will be the length from bearing edge to bearing edge